ruan0408/CGAssignment2/README.txt

 To change the view from 1st person <--> 3rd person, press the space bar.

 The file test8 was used to test the tardis object.
+All test files, shaders and textures are located at res/